theratioproject/simple/docs/OOP.md

 The above example, is a  `class` named **Ocean** which has two methods: `displayFish(fish)` and `thisBlock()`.
 In the `displayFish(fish)` block, it takes a function parameter (fish) that is passed to it when a new variable inherits it.

 #### The `this` method.

+This method, is used to refer to the blok within the class instead of calling the block.